 The best candidates for this procedure are children between the ages of four and 14.
 Many surgeries are done to help children feel more normal with their peers and not be ridiculed at school and social environment.

-Any adults can also be a candidate for an ear pinning depending on their circumstances and what they need to get done.
+Any adult can also be a candidate for an ear pinning depending on their circumstances and what they need to get done.

 An ear pinning sets the ears back closer to the head or reduces the size of large ears.
 This procedure, also known as otoplasty, can take care of more than problems dealing with protruding ears.
 For example, ear pinning can help with: